ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 # Migrating to new installation methods

 In this guide, we will explore the new installation methods introduced in CKEditor&nbsp;5 v42.0.0.
 These methods make CKEditor&nbsp;5 much easier to use by reducing the number of possible installation paths and removing most of the limitations of the old methods.
-Links to migration guides for specific installation methods can be found at the end of this document.
+Links to migration guides for specific installation methods can be found in the table of contents on the left <span class="navigation-hint_mobile">or under the **main menu button in the upper-left corner** on mobile </span>and at the end of this document.

 Let's start by comparing the new installation methods to the old ones to better understand what has changed.